For astrophotography, it is absolutely essential to have a sturdy camera tripod.

 - Weight and portability – a heavy tripod may be more naturally sturdy but it’s likely that you are going to need to carry and travel with your tripod to take outdoor shots and so you need to consider its size and weight when packed up.

-- Height – small compact tripods can be perfect but for regular photography tripods you will want to consider how tall you are and how tall they stand as it can be uncomfortable to be hunched over for too long.
+- Height – small compact tripods can be perfect but for regular photography, but you will want to consider how tall you are and how tall your tripod stands as it can be uncomfortable to be hunched over for too long.
 You’ll not want to sacrifice sturdiness though and this is why the tripod should be high-quality.

 - Ease of use – a further factor is how easy it is to attach and remove your camera and adjust it while attached to take your shots.